Why and how to visit the Colosseum top tier (attic) and underground area in 2026

 All you need to know to visit the Colosseum underground and top tier: best tickets + why we believe this is the best way to experience the Roman Colosseum.
-Guide updated in April 2024.
+[Guide updated in March 2026].

-The option of visiting these areas only became available a few years ago and it was a fantastic addition to the Colosseum tour offering.
+The option of visiting these areas only became available a few years ago and it was a fantastic addition to the classic Colosseum ticket offering which covers the general areas.

 This is all you need to know to buy tickets for a tour of the Colosseum underground area and top tier, and why we believe this is the best way to enjoy and visit the Colosseum.